aykahsay/MTH3010-Individual-Assignment/README.md

-# Monte Carlo Option Pricing – README
+# Monte Carlo Option Pricing

 This project implements Monte Carlo simulations to estimate **European call and put option prices** using the **Geometric Brownian Motion (GBM) model**.